School Science Lessons

 Common asparagus fern, (Asparagus setaceus), (houseplant), South Africa, Asparagaceae

-Feathered asparagus fern, (Asparagus plumosus), asparagus plumose fern, perennial vine or herb, from a rhizome or tuber, pink-white to white flowers, leaf-like foliage is a cladode, leaves reduced to scales, ornamental plant used for cut foliage, environmental weed, not a true fern, southern Africa, Asparagaceae
+Feathered asparagus fern, (Asparagus plumosus), asparagus plumose fern, perennial vine or herb, from a rhizome or tuber, pink-white to white flowers, leaf-like foliage is a cladode, leaves reduced to scales, ornamental plant is used for cut foliage, environmental weed, not a true fern, southern Africa, Asparagaceae.

 Asparagus officinalis, Asparagus, Daleys Fruit Trees

-Wild asparagus, (Asparagus racemosus), "Shatavari", cladodes like pine needles, tiny white flowers, tuberous roots used for widely-used traditional Ayurvedic herbal medicine, stomach problems, improve breast milk, tonic for uterus, premenstrual syndrome, India, Asparagaceae
+Wild asparagus, (Asparagus racemosus), "Shatavari", cladodes like pine needles, tiny white flowers, tuberous roots used for widely-used traditional Ayurvedic folk medicine, stomach problems, improve breast milk, tonic for uterus, premenstrual syndrome, India, Asparagaceae.

 Asparagus officinalis, Asparagus, Daleys Fruit Trees

-Asphodel, (Asphodelus aestivus), common asphodel, summer asphodel, lily-like appearance, spear-shaped leaves, symbol of the afterlife, associated with funerals, Asphodelaceae
+Asphodel, (Asphodelus aestivus), common asphodel, summer asphodel, lily-like appearance, spear-shaped leaves, symbol of the afterlife, so is associated with funerals, Asphodelaceae.

-Common white asphodel, (Asphodelus albus), used for cut flowers, Asphodelaceae
+Common white asphodel, (Asphodelus albus), is used for cut flowers, Asphodelaceae.

-(Asperula squinancy), wood ruffe, quinsy wort, squinancy wort, sweet wood ruffe, small wood ruff, herbal medicine supposed to cure quinsy, Rubiaceae
+Quinsy wort, (Asperula squinancy), wood ruffe, squinancy wort, sweet wood ruffe, small wood ruff, folk medicine is supposed to cure quinsy, Rubiaceae.

-Cast iron plant, (Aspidistra elatior), bar room plant, evergreen, dark green leaves, up to 60 cm long, grow from soil level, also small purple flowers, hardy plant, houseplant, JAPAN, Asparagaceae
+Cast iron plant, (Aspidistra elatior), bar room plant, evergreen, dark green leaves, up to 60 cm long, grow from soil level, also has small purple flowers, hardy plant, houseplant, Japan, Asparagaceae.

-White quebracho, (Aspidosperma quebracho-blanco), kebrako, white quebracho, alkaloids, folk medicine for asthma and lower respiratory tract problems, South America, Apocynaceae
+White quebracho, (Aspidosperma quebracho-blanco), kebrako, white quebracho, alkaloids, folk medicine used for asthma and lower respiratory tract problems, South America, Apocynaceae.

-Peroba rose, (Aspidosperma peroba), timber tree, suited for general construction work, used for fine furniture and decorative veneers, South America, Apocynaceae
+Peroba rose, (Aspidosperma peroba), timber tree, is suited for general construction work, used for fine furniture and decorative veneers, South America, Apocynaceae.

 Astragalus membranaceus, Mudbrick Herb Cottage